JavierOse/SQL_Project_Data_Job_Analysis/README.md

 🚀 Welcome to the Data Job Market Exploration Project!
 This project is part of a comprehensive course I followed on YouTube, designed to delve deep into the world of data analyst roles.
 Here, we explore:
 - 💰 Top-paying jobs in the data industry
 - 🔥 In-demand skills that make you a standout candidate
-- 📊 Where high demand skills intersects with high salaries in data analytics
+- 📊 Where high-demand skills intersect with high salaries in data analytics

 If you're interested in SQL queries, you can check them out here: [project_sql folder](/project_sql/).
 # Background